Michael Venus: 2019: Australian Open quarterfinal, top 10, Wimbledon semifinal, ATP Finals runner-up

 In contrast to the men's doubles, Venus and Chan progressed majestically through their first four matches without dropping a set, beating Latisha Chan and Ivan Dodig, 7–6, 7–5, in the semifinal.
 In the final they came up against Bethanie Mattek-Sands and Jamie Murray who, incredibly, were not seeded, despite winning the previous year.
 The major difference between the pairs was that Chan could hold serve only once in the match, and the defending champions eventually won comfortably, 6–2, 6–3, in 59 minutes.
 It was Murray's third title in a row, having partnered Martina Hingis to beat Chan and Venus in 2017.

-A week later Venus was in Jakarta for the Davis Cup tie against Indonesia, where he and Marcus Daniell had a very easy win in the doubles rubber.
+A week later Venus was in Jakarta for the Davis Cup tie against Indonesia, where he and Marcus Daniell had an easy win in the doubles rubber.
 Venus then headed to China, where he and Klaasen lost in the first round in Beijing to the eventual champions, Ivan Dodig and Filip Polášek.
 They lost in the quarterfinals of the Shanghai Masters to Jamie Murray and Neal Skupski, and then found Dodig and Polášek too strong once again, this time in Basel.

 The last Masters tournament of the year is in Paris, where Venus and Klaasen were upset in the first round by Marcus Daniell and Philipp Oswald.
 They moved on to the ATP World Tour Finals in London, where they were seeded fifth.
 They won their first two round-robin matches before falling to Dodig and Polášek for a third successive time.
 They had already guaranteed themselves a semifinal position, though, where they beat the top seeds Cabal and Farah to gain revenge for their Wimbledon defeat.
 They had to save a match point at 8–9 in the second set tie-break, but won the first five points in the match tie-break on the way to a 6–7, 7–6, 10–6 victory.
 That put them up against the seventh seeds Pierre-Hugues Herbert and Nicolas Mahut in the final.
 Just one service break was required in each set, with both teams saving two deciding points before the French pair won 6–3, 6–4.

 The bombshell announcement from Venus that the pair were to split, and that his new partner would be Australian John Peers, came the same day.